argoproj/argo-cd/docs/proposals/cmp-parameters.md

 ### Non-Goals

+We should not:
-* Re-implementing config management tools as CMPs (besides Helm)
+* Re-implement config management tools as CMPs (besides Helm)

 ## Proposal